shrutisharma27/7targets-docs/_posts/2020-01-10-add-multiple-leads.md

 ## [Custom Email Subject](#custom-email-subject)
 Assistant will generate the relevant email subject.
 This can be overwritten too, though we recommend to use the AI generated Subjects.

-You can edit the Subject while adding the leads from the TEC UI.
+You can edit the Subject while adding the leads from the 7Targets UI.
 Click the `More button` in the email preview to see the `To, Cc and Subject` fields for you to type your own values.
 If you are using a custom message in a custom schedule, we recommend to have your Custom subject in the Custom message itself.

 Assistant will use the same Subject line for each followup email, so that the all the emails are grouped together for the viewer.
 If you intend to have different subjects for each followup email then you will have to use custom message and each custom message in the schedule can have different custom subject too.